-Rule 40-13-6-.11 Livestock Inspector
+Rule 40-13-6-.10 Rule 40-13-6-.11 Livestock Inspector

-(1) The Georgia Department of Agriculture will provide a livestock inspector to each sale, whose duty will be to enforce rules and regulations outlined in this chapter.
+(1) The Georgia Department of Agriculture will assign provide an a livestock inspector to each sale, whose duty will be to enforce rules and regulations outlined in this chapter.
+It shall be the duty of the livestock inspector to enforce rules and regulations pertaining to sanitation and prevention of disease in livestock.

-(2) The inspector will determine normal and abnormal animals.
-Abnormal animals must be held for examination by the authorized market veterinarian.
+(2) The inspectors inspector shall will determine normal and abnormal animals.
+Abnormal animals will must be held for the veterinarian's examination or returned to the farm of origin examination by the authorized market veterinarian.
 Abnormal animals must be returned to the farm of origin or sent to slaughter as determined by the State Veterinarian.

-(3) Any person who assaults or threatens to assault any livestock inspector or other employee of the Georgia Department of Agriculture, in addition to being subject to punishment as provided by law, will also be subject to having such license and/or permit held by the individual revoked, canceled, or suspended by the Commissioner of Agriculture of the state of Georgia.
+(3) Any person who assaults or threatens to assault any livestock inspector or other employee of the Georgia Department of Agriculture, in addition to being subject to punishment as provided by law, shall will also be subject to having such license and/or permit held by the individual revoked, canceled, or suspended by the Commissioner of Agriculture of the state of Georgia.
+Such action shall not be taken by the Commissioner until such person has been given at least ten (10) days notice by registered mail of the time and place of a hearing or through counsel at such hearing to introduce evidence in his own behalf.
+If at the time of the hearing, the Commissioner shall determine that the applicant or licensee has been guilty of an assault or attempted assault on any employee of the Georgia Department of Agriculture, he shall be empowered to immediately revoke, cancel, or suspend such permit or license.